NiklasFerling/NiklasFerling/README.md

 ### Hi there 👋

 My name is Niklas Ferling.
-I'm currently studying front-end development and this is the GitHub account where I make all of my projects.
+I'm currently studying front-end development, and this is the GitHub account where I make all of my projects.

 - 🏫 Noroff University Online
 - 📍  Lillesand (Agder), Norway